• vaccinate •

 Part of Speech: Verb, transitive

-In Play: We hope everyone reading this was vaccinated against flu last fall and is enjoying a flu-free winter: "I stood in line a half hour to get vaccinated for the flu only to discover the line was for Botox treatments."
+In Play: We hope everyone reading this remembers to get vaccinated against flu this fall and enjoys a flu-free winter: "I stood in line a half hour to get vaccinated for the flu only to discover the line was for Botox treatments."
 However, since vaccination is a kind of protection against unpleasantness, we find plenty of room for metaphoric leaps: "I wish I could get vaccinated against Phil Anders's sexist remarks; they still rankle me."

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!